Pylons/pyramid_cookbook/docs/deployment/uwsgi_nginx_systemd.rst

         }
     }

-Better explanation for some of those nginx directives can be found on page :doc:`Nginx + pserve + supervisord <nginx>`.
+A better explanation for some of those nginx directives can be found on page :doc:`Nginx + pserve + supervisord <nginx>`.